 with a personalized message from the sponsor or responsible party.

 This personalized dedication is an excellent way to recognize individuals, organizations or businesses in the community.
 It can serve as a lasting

 memorial to a very special person or group, signal support for the bicycling community, commemorate a particular event, or distinguish a local

 business or organization.

 You can see some plaque examples HERE.

-To get an understanding for the space requirements for a bike rack, you can see the city specifications here under “Bike Parking Facilities” on the right.
-Our hitch post racks are smaller than the city’s standard “staple” rack, but employ most of the same space needs.
-You can see, you need at least 7’8″ of sidewalk space to install our racks parallel to the street, and at least 11’3″ of sidewalk space to install them perpendicular to the street.
-They also note bike footprint (75″x32″) from racks should be a minimum of 15′ from fire hydrants, 20′ from bus stops, and 1′ from other permanent objects, among other things.
+To get an understanding for the space requirements for a bike rack, you can see the city specifications HERE under “Bike Parking Facilities” on the right.
+Our hitch post racks are smaller than the city’s standard “staple” rack, but have most of the same space needs.
+You can see, we need at least 7’8″ of sidewalk space to install our racks parallel to the street, and at least 11’3″ of sidewalk space to install them perpendicular to the street.
+The bike footprint (75″x 32″) of the hitch post rack should be a minimum of 15′ from fire hydrants, 20′ from bus stops, and 1′ from other permanent objects, among other things.
 Our corral racks are installed in the street.
 They measure approximately 20’x7′ and take up roughly the space of one parked car.
+The city’s preferred location is in the corner(no-parking) zone near an intersection or any non-metered space.
 You can see all of the details in the application the city of New Orleans Department of Public Works created to codify the requirements, see page 2.
 Click HERE to view.